inkstitch/pyembroidery/README.md

 pyembroidery is supposed to be small enough to be finished in short order and big enough to pack a punch.

 * The minimum required formats within the mandate are PES, DST, EXP, JEF, VP3.
   * It reads and writes all of these.
-  * PES was short handed to allow for PES block nulling.
-If you try to load a PES file in Brother Software it will show up blank.
-  * PEC has graphics files.
-These are simply written to be blank.
-PES files have PEC blocks.
-These will show up blank.

 * The current mandate for core commands is: STITCH, JUMP, TRIM, STOP, END, COLOR_CHANGE and SEQUIN.
   * SEQUIN is only in DST and it only currently loads, but I'm not really checked what happens after that.

+* The current mandate is required support and function in Python 2.7
+  * It is currently compatable with Python 2.7 as well as 3.6

 Units